4How to find fruit picking jobs

 Calling or emailing farms

-If you’re heading to a specific area and you know it’s harvest time, list local farms and contact them by email or by phone.
-Don’t forget Yellow Pages still exist, don’t just rely on Google!
+If you’re heading to a specific area and you know it’s harvest time, make a list of the local farms and contact each one by email or by phone.

 Spend some time polishing your script or email template beforehand for more efficient job searching.